Faruqi & Faruqi Reminds Oddity Investors Of The Pending Class Action Lawsuit With A Lead Plaintiff Deadline Of September 17, 2024 - ODD

 [You may also click here for additional information]

 NEW YORK, Sept.
-13, 2024 (GLOBE NEWSWIRE) -- Faruqi & Faruqi, LLP , a leading national securities law firm, is investigating potential claims against Oddity Tech Ltd. (“Oddity” or the“Company”) (NASDAQ: ODD) and reminds investors of the September 17, 2024 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.
+17, 2024 /PRNewswire/ -- Faruqi & Faruqi, LLP , a leading national securities law firm, is investigating potential claims against Oddity Tech Ltd. ("Oddity" or the "Company") (NASDAQ: ODD ) and reminds investors of the September 17, 2024 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.

 Faruqi & Faruqi is a leading national securities law firm with offices in New York, Pennsylvania, California and Georgia.
 The firm has recovered hundreds of millions of dollars for investors since its founding in 1995.
 See .